junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Okay, I don't always get people so happy to see me, you lads might as well come inside and tell me what's that for."
 Donatello leads them into the modern living room and offering them tea and coffee.

-Dean is the one catching him up, and Cas supplies with some details when it comes to Heaven and Hell.
+Dean is the one catching him up, and Cas supplies with some details when it comes to Heaven and Hell and tablets.

 Donatello stares at them like they're crazy.
 "No, it can't be."